The Institute Team

 Duties:

-Oscar has the overall responsibility for the management, growth, and development of the Institute, guiding all administrative, fiscal, training, and programmatic activities, and have primary responsibilities for supervision of the Institute's personnel.
-He also serves as the Project Director for the Central East Mental Health Technology Transfer Center (MHTTC) and is responsible for the programmatic and administrative coordination of all training and technical assistance (T/TA) for the MHTTC.
+Oscar Morgan has the overall responsibility for the management, growth, and development of the Institute, guiding all administrative, fiscal, training, and programmatic activities, and have primary responsibilities for supervision of the Institute's personnel.
+He also serves as the Project Director/Principal Investigator for the Central East Addiction Technology Transfer Center (ATTC) and Prevention Technology Transfer Center and is responsible for the programmatic and administrative coordination of all training and technical assistance (T/TA).
 He is the spokesperson and liaison to federal, regional, state and local entities, academic institutions, and mental health agencies, etc. Oscar also recommends and develops other training/workforce initiatives.
+As the Project Director, he coordinates technical assistance activities with all SAMHSA and HHS-funded centers, local and station organizations to develop the knowledge and skills in substance misuse; and assist regional, state and local agencies with systems integration and practice change.
+The Project Director/Principal Investigator also serves as a Subject Matter Expert on topics related to Systems Transformation and Sustainability.

 -